Welcome to your museum of film, TV, videogames and art.

 Photographs and videos

-Selfie sticks, tripods, and flash photography can interfere with the enjoyment and safety of others so always ask us before using them.
+Selfie sticks, tripods and flash photography can interfere with the enjoyment and safety of others.
+They are not permitted without prior permission.

 Photography and filming are not allowed in our cinemas during screenings.

 Bags and cloakroom

 For some exhibitions, large bags, backpacks, and luggage may need to be placed in our free cloakroom before entry.
-Please note, we are unable to offer cloaking due to COVID-19 guidelines.
 For more information, please see our terms and conditions of entry.

 Clothing and footwear